 We all remember well the date 9/11, on which one of the biggest and deadliest terrorist attacks in the history of America took place.
 No one can forget the horrifying sights of that day.
 The survivors still feel haunted by even a mere thought of that day.
-Let us discuss Why was the 9/11 memorial built?
-About the World trade center complex, the attack that took place, how architects came to build the memorial plaza, and the tour guide.
+So, let us discuss why the 9/11 memorial was built.
+In addition, the World Trade Center complex, the attack that took place, how architects came to build the memorial plaza, and the tour guide.

 1. Why Was the 9/11 Memorial Built?

 9/11 Memorial & Museum is a heritage site built on the site of the World Trade Center, where one of the scariest historical attacks occurred.
 The one that New York people can never forget.
-Before talking about why was the 9/11 Memorial built, let us know about World Trade Center.
+Before talking about the 9/11 Memorial, let us know about the World Trade Center.

 Located in Manhattan, New York, near the shore of the Hudson River, the complex comprised seven buildings around a central plaza.
-It serves as the central facility for international trading worldwide, for business or government purposes.
+It is the central facility for international trading worldwide, for business or government purposes.
 To know to find out more about skyscraper buildings in NYC.

 2. What Happened On 9/11?

-It is essential first to know all the incidents that took place on 9/11 to get an idea of why was the 9/11 memorial built.
-On September 11, in the year 2001, the deadliest terrorist attack in history was taken place in New York City, Manhattan.
+On September 11, 2001, the deadliest terrorist attack in history was taken place in New York City, Manhattan.
 Four commercial planes were hijacked by the 19 terrorists that belonged to the Islamic terrorist group known as al-Qaida.
 These planes were taking off from Boston, Massachusetts.

-A total of four planes were hijacked, and two intentionally crashed into the Twin Towers that were famous north and south towers.
+A total of four planes were hijacked, and two intentionally crashed into the Twin Towers ‘ famous north and south towers.
 One of the planes, United Airlines Flight 11, crashed into the north tower, taking many lives instantly with unknown numbers of people inside the building.
-The other plane United Airlines Flight 175, attacked the south tower, and many lives were lost there too.
+The other plane, United Airlines Flight 175, attacked the south tower, and many lives were lost there too.

 The third plane crashed into the Pentagon in Arlington, Virginia, which was very close to Washington, D.C.
 United Airlines Flight 77 was the one that took the lives of about 189 people that were on the plane and in the Pentagon.
-Whereas the fourth plane United Airlines Flight 93, crashed into Pennsylvania in the open grounds of Shanksville called Somerset County.
+The fourth plane, United Airlines Flight 93, crashed into Pennsylvania in the open grounds of Shanksville called Somerset County.

-About 2996 lives were lost that day, and for security, American airlines were banned from flying for two days to recover the loss and clean up the mess.
-This immediately affected the country’s GDP, which was reduced by 0.5% that year, and increased unemployment.
+About 2996 lives were lost that day, and for security, American Airlines was banned from flying for two days to recover the loss and clean up the mess.
+This immediately affected the country’s GDP, which was reduced by 0.5% that year, and there was increased unemployment.

-At that time President of America was George W. Bush, and he announced a prize worth $25 million to the providing leading trial for Osama Bin Laden, the mastermind of 9/11.
-After years of search and hard work, finally, on May 2, 2011, under the leadership of President Barack Obama, the Naval force of America captured and shot him dead, taking revenge for that dreadful incident.
+At that time, the President of America was George W. Bush, and he announced a prize worth $25 million to the leading trial for Osama Bin Laden, the mastermind of 9/11.
+After years of search and hard work, finally, on May 2, 2011, under the leadership of President Barack Obama, the Naval Force of America captured and shot him dead, taking revenge for that dreadful incident.

 3. Significance Of the 9/11 Memorial